Quick Summary

 UV Treatment

 Devices like the SteriPEN use ultraviolet light to neutralize biological contaminants in about 90 seconds per liter.
-They’re lightweight and fast, but they require batteries or charging, only work with relatively clear water (pre-filter first), and won’t remove particulates or chemicals.
+They’re lightweight and fast, but require batteries or charging, only work with relatively clear water, and won’t remove particulates or chemicals.
 I consider UV a useful supplement, not a standalone solution.

 | Threat | Boiling | Bleach | Chlorine Dioxide Tablets | Pump/Squeeze Filter | Gravity Filter | UV |